franziskuskiefer/content-signature/draft-thomson-http-content-signature.md

 the certificate MUST NOT be used for any other operations.
 Likewise, a key provided with a certificate MUST NOT be used to verify a content-signature if the ContentSigning extension is missing.

+Any failure of verifying a content-signature MUST be reported to the reportURI.

+ContentSigning OBJECT IDENTIFIER ::= { 1 2 3 }

+ContentSigning ::= SEQUENCE { reportURI   URI }

+URI is defined in [RFC3986].

 # Security Considerations {#security}